mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 * Clearly state your opinion on how this candidate ranks compared to other candidates interviewed as it relates to your focus area.
 This should be objective and simple.
 For example: Strong Yes for SRE, but not quite as technical in Kubernetes as John Doe.
 * Feedback on the specific skill/focus area assigned with examples to help contextualize your rating
 * Potential [blindspots](https://handbook.mattermost.com/company/about-mattermost/mindsets#shoulder-check) or [brown m&ms](https://handbook.mattermost.com/company/about-mattermost/mindsets#brown-m-and-ms) that may require either a future interviewer to ask about or the Hiring Manager to cover during a reference check.

-### Mid-Interview Sync
-Ahead of MLT and AA interviews, the Recruiter may schedule a live mid-interview sync to align on intent to move forward and any ICP criteria that need additional assessment.
-If there are multiple candidates in the pipe, the Recruiter may ask the interview panel to rank the candidate pool.
-This exercise helps clear any potential blindspots or confusion around role expectations.
-It also allows the Recruiting team to prioritize the highest ranking candidates to complete the interview process, as appropriate.

-**Logistics**
-* Mid-interview sync will be pre-scheduled to occur after the last mid-interviewer completes.
-* If there are multiple candidates for the same role, the sync may be scheduled after all candidates have gone through the last mid-interviewer.
-* If you are an interviewer and cannot make the scheduled sync, please make sure to submit complete feedback in Lever ahead of the scheduled sync.

 ### Interview Project
 Candidates may be asked to complete a project as part of the interview process.
 Hiring Managers will indicate this need during the in-take.
 Hiring Managers can create their own project.
 Reach out to Recruiting for sample projects.